boyzoid/blog/content/posts/2022/september/mysql-window-functions-2.md

 Two window functions that are very closely related allow us to look at a row of data *n* rows before or *n* rows after the current row.
 These are `LAG()` and `LEAD()` respectively.

-If we want to show how many points the
+If we want to show the sum of the points for the current player and the previous and next players, we would use this query:

 ```sql
 SELECT `full_name`,